7 Graphs

 7.3 Graph Traversal

-We now discuss two most commonly used algorithms to search a graph.
-A graph can searched for a variety of reasons:
+We now discuss the two most commonly used algorithms to search a graph.
+A graph can be searched for a variety of reasons:

-• checking reachability of a query node from a source node
+• checking the reachability of a query node from a source node

 • counting the number of connected components